 A testudinarium inhabits Asian tropical wooded environments from Sri Lanka and India to Malaysia and Vietnam, Indonesia, Borneo, Philippines, Taiwan, and southern Japan.
 Adults are particularly abundant on wild and domestic pigs and also infest deer, cattle, other livestock, and people.
 Immatures parasitize birds and small mammals as well as people.
 In India and Sri Lanka, adult A integrum and A mudlairi also parasitize livestock, wild ungulates, and people.

 A hebraeum, the southern Africa bont tick, inhabits warm, moderately humid savannas of South Africa, Namibia, Botswana, Zimbabwe, Malawi, Mozambique, and Angola.
 Immatures feed on various small mammals, ground-feeding birds, and reptiles.
 Adults infest livestock, antelope, and other wildlife.
-Adults, attached chiefly to body areas with relatively little hair, cause serious wounds that become secondarily infected by bacteria and the screwworm Chrysomyia bezziana.
-Like other African Amblyomma ticks (bont ticks) that parasitize livestock, A hebraeum is an important vector of Ehrlichia ruminantium and the principal vector of Rickettsia africae, the agent of African tick bite fever, in southern Africa.
+Adults, attached chiefly to body areas with relatively little hair, cause serious wounds that become secondarily infected by bacteria and the screwworm Chrysomya bezziana.
+Like other African Amblyomma ticks (bont ticks) that parasitize livestock, A hebraeum is an important vector of Ehrlichia ruminantium and the principal vector of Rickettsia africae — the agent of African tick bite fever — in southern Africa.

 A variegatum, the tropical African bont tick, is an easily visible, brightly colored parasite found throughout sub-Saharan savannas southward to the range of A hebraeum, and also in southern Arabia and several islands in the Indian and Atlantic Oceans and the Caribbean.
 An eradication program is in progress in the Caribbean; St. Kitts, St. Lucia, Montserrat, Anguilla, Barbados, and Dominica qualified for "provisionally free" certification by 2002, although St. Kitts was reinfested in 2004.
 Host preferences are similar to those of A hebraeum but also include camels.
 The bites of the tropical bont tick are severe.
 They may result in septic wounds and abscesses, inflammation of the teats of cows, and considerable damage to hides and skins.
 Adults feed chiefly during rainy seasons, immatures during dry seasons.
 Most adults attach to the underside of the host body, on the genitalia, and under the tail.

 In Central and South America, numerous Amblyomma spp parasitize livestock and dogs, often in large numbers.
 Among those, Amblyomma and A ovale adults feed primarily on carnivores and A parvum on carnivores and armadillos.
 A auricularium has been found on wild hosts of the families Myrmecophagidae and occasionally Didelphidae, Caviidae, Chinchillidae, Hydrochaeridae, Muridae, Canidae, Mustelidae, and Procyonidae; it transmits R rickettsii in Brazil.
 A pseudoconcolor has been found occasionally on wild hosts of the family Didelphidae.
 A naponense is common on peccaries, and A oblongoguttatum has been found on a variety of hosts in several South and Central American countries.
+Capybaras are the main host for all stages of A dubitatum, although its geographical range is smaller than that of the principal host.
 The South American tapir (Tapirus terrestris) seems to be the primary host for the adult stage of A latepunctatum, A scalpturatum, and A incisum.
 A dissimile is a common parasite of reptiles and true toads of the genus Bufo, from Argentina northward to southern Mexico, the Caribbean islands, and southern Florida.